 Keeping space around the stems will promote good air circulation.

-Step 3 - Cut back stems by one-third in the early summer
+Step 3 - Cut back in early summer

 Black-Eyed Susan Pruning Tips